Lynchburg, Virginia Therapists

 - Over 1 million Virginia adults have a mental illness, which includes the presence of any mental, emotional, or behavioral disorder.

-- Approximately 300,000 Virginia adults suffer from a seirous mental illness, which is defined by a disorder causing significant impairment that interferes with major life activities.
+- Approximately 300,000 Virginia adults suffer from a serious mental illness, which is defined as a disorder causing significant impairment that interferes with major life activities.

 - Suicide ranked as the 11th cause of death among Virginia residents.